rodzanto/amazon-sagemaker-object-detection-railways/README.md

 The dataset to be used in this lab is the FRSign dataset.
 Due to the fact that the dataset is already labeled,  it will not be necessary to carry out the labeling process explained before.

 However, the dataset must be prepared for the Detectron2.
-For it, follow the instruction in the [FRSign Detectron2 notebook](./amazon-sagemaker-pytorch-detectron2/frsign_doc_d2.ipynb) and use `conda_python3` as kernel to execute code cells.
+For this purpose, follow the instruction in the [FRSign Detectron2 notebook](./amazon-sagemaker-pytorch-detectron2/frsign_doc_d2.ipynb) and use `conda_python3` as kernel to execute code cells.
 This notebook will guide you through the following process:

 - Download the open FRSign dataset.
 - Prepare the data for Detectron2 model: